 As teenagers, they lost both of their parents at sea.
 Although they stayed in their family home, they struggle with the loss in different ways.
 Elsa especially becomes anxiety-ridden and wishdrawn.
 Their social support network of Kristoff, Olaf and Sven become incredibly important.

 - What do you think it would be like to live in a castle like Elsa and Anna?

 - Elsa and Anna handled their sad time very differently.
 Elsa wanted to stay inside and Anna wanted to go out into the world.
 Who do you relate with the most?

 - What kinds of things do you think the sisters did to remember their mom and dad?
 (If your child has faced loss: What can we do to remember your mom/dad?)

 No Such Thing as Normal Family

 It's hope for our kids who find themselves feeling "different" from those around them.
 There's truly no such thing as a "normal" family.
-I appreciate the Disney princesses for pointing that out!
+I appreciate the Disney princesses and movies for pointing that out!

 And, if you're curious about our family's story, read my memoir, Blush: How I Barely Survived 17.